-Answer – Subject to Sauda also known as Subject to allotment, is a kind of deal in the Indian Stock market.
+Answer – Subject to Sauda also known as Subject to an allotment, is a kind of deal in the Indian Stock market.
 Basically, an investor can unofficially sell an IPO application at an agreed price to the buyer.
 Here both the buyer and seller agree that deal is only valid if the seller will get the allotment otherwise the deal will get cancelled.

 Ques – What is Kostak and Subject to Sauda?

-Answer – Kostak is the price of application.
+Answer – Kostak is the price of the application.
 It is basically a premium amount in rupees at which IPO applications are traded in IPO Grey Market.
-Whereas, the Subject to Sauda is a kind of deal which is decided by both buyer and seller on firm allotment on the IPO Application.
+Whereas, the Subject to Sauda is a kind of deal that is decided by both buyer and seller on the firm allotment on the IPO Application.
 If one buys or sells the IPO application on the subject to sauda it simply means that one can get the said amount if one will get the allotment otherwise sauda will be cancelled.

 Ques – How to determine IPO listing prices?

-Answer – Here’s a simple maths to determine the IPO listing prices.
+Answer – Here’s simple maths to determine the IPO listing prices.
 Simply divide the number of shares sold by the amount of the paid-in capital to get the value of one share of stock.
-Although, listing price of the IPO is decided by the syndicate of the investment banks.
-It is done by performance of the IPO through a process called book building.
+Although, the listing price of the IPO is decided by the syndicate of the investment banks.
+It is done by the performance of the IPO through a process called book building.

 Ques – Is there any holding period in IPO?

 Answer – Yes, there is a holding period which is known as the IPO Lock-up period.
 It is a contract provision that prevents insiders, who already have shares, from selling them for a certain amount of time after the IPO.
-A standard/general IPO holding period typically ranges from 90 to 180 days, while for SPAC IPOs normally last for a duration of 180 days to one year.
+A standard/general IPO holding period typically ranges from 90 to 180 days, while SPAC IPOs normally last for a duration of 180 days to one year.